2018ik/2018ik.github.io/_wiki/prayer.markdown

 ### Individual

 Personal prayer is to absorb God.
+According to the Scripture, one should unceasingly pray (1 Thes.
+5:17), which is to be continually in spirit praying short prayers throughout the day.

 ### Corporate